Marsan-Ma-zz/tf_chatbot_seq2seq_antilm/README.md

     python3 main.py --mode test --model_name <MODEL_NAME>

+**[Note!!!] if you put any parameter overwrite in this main.py commmand, be sure to apply both to train and test, or just modify in lib/config.py for failsafe.**

 ## Start your Facebook Messenger backend server

     python3 app.py --model_name <MODEL_NAME>

 You may see this [minimum fb_messenger example][b2] for more details like setting up SSL, webhook, and work-arounds for known bug.

 Here's an interesting comparison: The left conversation enabled beam search with beam = 10, the response is barely better than always "i don't know".
-The right conversation enabled anti-language model, which supposed to suppress generic response, thus the response is more interesting.
+The right conversation also used beam search and additionally, enabled anti-language model.
+This supposed to suppress generic response, and the response do seems better.

 ![messenger.png][h1]